jdh4/machine_learning_libraries/R/README.md

 104.860   1.395  29.412
 ```

-The serial training requires 103.0 seconds while when four CPU-cores are used in parallel the time is reduced to 29.4 seconds.
+We see that serial training requires 103.0 seconds while when four CPU-cores are used in parallel the time is reduced to 29.4 seconds.
+An RF model is composed of many independent decision trees.
+In this case the speed-up arises from the trees being trained in parallel.

 ## R and Deep Learning